 The new cannons were made according to carefully specified caliber tolerances, so that both precision and firing range increased considerably.
 But this made great demands on the storage and maintenance of the gunpowder.
 Therefore, a new gunpowder house and a new ammunition laboratory were built in the north-west of the island in the period 1857 – 1867.
 They are marked on the Odderøya map from 1867.
 The ammunition laboratory is located on a rock shelf that has been blasted out about 8 m lower than the gunpowder houses.
 A possible explosion accident during the risky work in the laboratory would thereby be prevented from spreading to the gunpowder houses.

 The Navy's gunpowder house no longer exists.
-It was handed over to Kristiansand fortifications in 1924 and has been demolished.
-In the same place, the Fortress' artillery workshop was built after the Second World War.
-The other two buildings – the ammunition laboratory and the Fortress' gunpowder house – are the last of the older military buildings on the island's west side that are still in good structural condition.
+It was given to Kristiansand fortifications in 1924 and has been demolished.
+The Fortress' artillery workshop was built on the same site after World War II.
+The two other buildings; the ammunition laboratory were converted into housing (Orlogsstua), but then burned down in 2013.
+The gunpowder house still stands and is one of the oldest buildings left on Odderøya.
+The building is in a poor condition.

 When the port business in Vesterhavna increased in the 20th century and the need for a deep-water quay pressed on, the ammunition business had to be moved to the east side of the island for safety reasons.
 The laboratory was converted into housing and the fortress' gunpowder house has since been used for storing various materials.